Stormwater Management FAQs

-Once the stormwater management program is adequately funded, work can begin to improve parts of the town that are dealing with aging infrastructure.
+The program's work improves parts of the town that are dealing with aging infrastructure.
 Much of our community has drainage systems that are nearly 30 years old.
-Necessary repairs will decrease the likelihood of flooding and damage to property and roads.
+Necessary repairs decrease the likelihood of flooding and damage to property and roads.
 This is especially important since Holly Springs has been receiving more rainfall and more severe storms over the past few years.

 |Rate Structure||Single family residential property||Non-single family residence with 8,000sf impervious area||Non-single family residence with 40,000sf impervious area||Non-single family residence with 100,000sf impervious area|

 |Sample: gas station||Sample: bank||Sample: large store and parking lot|

 - The fee appears as a new charge on each monthly water bill.

 - If you have a water meter, the fee appears as a new charge on each monthly water bill.